 pants.daemon.ini in the root of the pantsbuild repo:

-The daemon will be in "alpha" until the Caveats mentioned above are addressed, after which we
+The daemon will be in beta until the caveat mentioned above is addressed, but we hope to

 enable the daemon by default for the